Noahnox/Group9/A3/README.md

 step 6: After the tool finishes running, it will display it will display the building’s total height and number of floors above ground, along with the relevant requirements and guidelines based on your country’s regulations.

-# Advanced Building Design feedback for next year
+## Advanced Building Design feedback for next year

 ## What Advanced Building Design Stage (A, B, C or D) would your tool be useful?
 The tool is most useful in stages A or B, the early stages of building modeling, where the model has the amount of floors and the height of the building.
 The fire exits are normally in the core of the building and the core is one of the first modeled parts of a building.
 And to be able to model it you have to know the wall thickness and how the floor plan should look around the core regarding the requirements seas about the if we need a door sluss.

-## Which subjects might use it?
+## Intended Users of the Tool
 The tool would primarily benefit fire safety engineers and architects.

-## What information is required in the model for your tool to work?
+## Model Requirements for the Tool
 The IFC model must define the ground floor with one of the following names: "Ground Floor," "Level 0," or "Ground."
 After the tool can define what floor is the ground floor it can begin counting the number of floors above ground as well as the height of the building from the ground floor.

 ![Diagram of BIM use case](diagram.svg)